-If a drug can come in different forms (such as tablets or liquid), there may be a separate PIL for each one.
-You should look at the PIL for the particular form and dose you've been prescribed.
-Many PILs are available online on the MHRA Products website.
+Some drugs come in different forms, such as tablets or liquid.
+There may be a separate PIL for each form of the drug, as well as for different doses.
+You should look at the PIL for the form and dose you have been prescribed.

 If you have any questions about your medication you can:

 If you experience any side effects from your drug, you can report them to the MHRA via their Yellow Card scheme.
 This scheme allows the MHRA to collect information about which drugs cause which side effects and how common they are.
 This lets drug manufacturers give more accurate information about their medication.

 When you are prescribed lithium, the healthcare professional who prescribes it should explain how to take it safely.
 This includes letting you know its benefits, risks and side effects.
 They should also explain what the signs are if you take too much.

 This information explains some things that you can do to make sure that the level of lithium in your blood remains steady, within a certain range.
 If your lithium level drops too low, then the treatment probably won't work for you.
 If it rises too high it can become very dangerous, and could potentially be fatal.